I tried reading Hermes Agent's self-improving from the code

 broad and declarative.
 Skills are narrow and actionable.

 Reading this comment makes what grows through self-improving a bit more concrete.
-Rather than model weights being updated on the spot, it's more a reading of successful work procedures remaining in a reusable form.
+Rather than model weights being updated on the spot, it reads more like successful work procedures are preserved in a reusable form.

-Hermes user skills are treated as a structure with a SKILL.md and related files under ~/.hermes/skills/.
+Hermes user skills are handled as a structure with a SKILL.md and related files under ~/.hermes/skills/.

 Source: hermes-agent/tools/skill_manager_tool.py L22-L32